 Time is ticking for the empire

 They stumbling and fumbling and we’re about to riot

 They woke up, they woke up the lions”

 There is something ironic about this scene.
 Skip literally emerges out of the TV screen that is used to brainwash people.
 In other words, he IS mass media.
-Compliance to the agenda is disguised as rebellion.
+Compliance with the agenda is disguised as rebellion.
 That is some next-level double-think.